 Real estate attorney, Leo B. Siegel explains the process for a Sheriff eviction in California which is the last step to evict a tenant or get a family member out of a home when they refuse to move out.

 How to Evict a Tenant in California

 You may want to first watch Leo’s video, Relative Living in Inherited House which profiles a case study that started with the tenants being served a legal notice to move out.
 The type of notice given depends upon the situation.
 It could be a 30-day notice, a 60-day notice, and in some cases a 3-day eviction notice.
 When the tenant does not move out a case gets set for trial.

 Mr. Siegel explains the unlawful detainer trial process in another video, Is a Trial Necessary for an Eviction.

 Sheriff Eviction Notice California

 When you take your Writ of Possession to the Sheriff there are forms that you fill out first that alert the sheriff to whether there are drugs present if you know, whether there is gang involvement, whether there are weapons or dogs, any number of other things that would cause the sheriff to perhaps be fearful.
 It is not the normal situation that the sheriff goes in with guns drawn.
-If you alert the sheriff to the fact that there are weapons present, gang members, dogs, something of that nature, then they might draw their guns.
+If you alert the sheriff to the fact that there are weapons present, gang members, dogs, or something of that nature, then they might draw their guns.

 After Sheriff Lockout California